Homer the Vigilante: Plot

-Homer's posse guards the museum, refusing the help of Grampa and his friends from the Springfield Retirement Castle.
+Homer's posse guards the museum, refusing the help of Grampa, who is accompanied by Jasper and Molloy, two of his friends from the Springfield Retirement Castle.
 After Homer spots a group of teenagers drinking beer, he leaves his post to intervene, but gets drunk with them instead.
 When the cat burglar subsequently steals the zirconia, Homer is blamed and pelted with fruits and vegetables by the unforgiving townspeople.
-Later, Grampa reveals that the cat burglar is a fellow resident of the retirement home named Molloy.
-Homer captures Molloy at the home, and the surprisingly amiable cat burglar returns the objects he stole.
-Chief Wiggum arrests and imprisons him.
+Later, Grampa deduces that Molloy is the cat burglar and tells his family.
+Homer captures Molloy at the Retirement Castle, and the surprisingly amiable cat burglar returns the objects he stole.
+Nevertheless, Chief Wiggum arrests and imprisons Molloy.

-At the police station, Molloy casually observes that Homer and the cops would like to know where he hid his loot.
-When Molloy tells them the stash is hidden under a giant "T" somewhere in Springfield, they rush from the station hoping to find the buried treasure.
+At the police station, Molloy tells Homer and the police officers that he has hidden a large amount of stolen money under a giant "T" somewhere in Springfield.
+Homer and the police officers abruptly leave the station, hoping to find the buried treasure; the commotion attracts dozens of other Springfield residents, who then become determined to find the treasure themselves.
 After checking several possible sites, the crowd returns to get more information from Molloy, who directs them to a large, T-shaped palm tree on the outskirts of town.
 The residents excavate the site, but find only a box containing a note from Molloy; he lied about the treasure in order to buy himself enough time to escape from his cell.
 Several citizens continue to dig, hoping that there is a real treasure, but soon find themselves at a loss for ways to get out of the hole they have made.

 Production

 The episode was written by John Swartzwelder and directed by Jim Reardon.
 New Zealand actor Sam Neill guest starred in the episode as Molloy, the cat burglar.
-Executive producer David Mirkin thought Neill, a big The Simpsons fan, was "lovely" to direct.
-Mirkin also said Neill was "really game" and did "a terrific job" on the episode.
+Executive producer David Mirkin thought Neill, a big Simpsons fan, was "lovely" to direct.
+Mirkin also said Neill was "really game" and did "a terrific job".
 Neill considers recording this episode to be a "high-point" of his career.
-One scene of the episode features Kent Brockman reporting on the burglaries.
+One scene features Kent Brockman reporting on the burglaries.
 Mirkin said this was a joke the staff enjoyed doing because it pointed out how negative and mean-spirited news broadcasts can be, and how they are seemingly "always trying to scare everybody" by creating panic and depression.

-"Homer the Vigilante" originally aired on the Fox network in the United States on January 6, 1994.
-The episode was selected for release in a 1997 video collection of selected episodes titled: The Simpsons: Crime and Punishment.
-Other episodes included in the collection set were "Marge in Chains", "Bart the Fink", and "You Only Move Twice".
-It was included in The Simpsons season five DVD set, The Simpsons - The Complete Fifth Season, which was released on December 21, 2004.
-Creator Matt Groening, supervising director David Silverman, and Mirkin appeared in the episode's audio commentary on the season five DVD.
-The episode was again included in the 2005 DVD release of the Crime and Punishment set.